b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 ![Probability distribution for 6 tennis games if $H_{0}$ is true.](./images/tennisExperimTheorDists.png){#fig:tennisExperimTheorDists}

+Notice that in order to get a satisfactory approximation of theoretical probabilities a sufficiently large number of repetitions needs to be ensured.
+@fig:tennisExperimTheorDists (row 1, column 1) demonstrates an imprecise
+probability estimation obtained when only 100 computer simulations were used.
+In this case it could be noticed in few places, but it is especially evident in the case of overly large bar at x = 4 (indicated by the arrow).

-Once we warmed up we can even calculate the probability using our knowledge from
-@sec:statistics_intro_probability_summary.
-We can do this since basically given our null hypothesis ($H_{0}$) we compared the result of a game between John and Peter to a coin toss (0 or 1, John or Peter, heads or tails).
+Anyway, once we have warmed up we can even calculate the probability using our knowledge from @sec:statistics_intro_probability_summary.
+We can do this since by assuming our null hypothesis ($H_{0}$) we basically compared the result of a game between John and Peter to a fair coin's toss (0 or 1, John or Peter, heads or tails).

 The probability of Peter winning a single game is $P(Peter) = \frac{1}{2} =
 0.5$.
 Peter won all six games.
 In order to get two wins in a row, first he had